Presented by the Commission on Christian Action, adopted by the delegates to the 123rd Covenant Annual Meeting.

 —Be intentional about the planning and content of our worship as it forms us to bear the fruits of deep repentance, such as recognizing our participation in sin, speaking truthfully, and seeking justice and right relationships with our brothers and sisters of other races and ethnicities.

-—Continue to include and incorporate the worship styles of the diversity of racial and ethnic groups that are represented in the ECC in our worship resources, such as The Covenant Hymnal: A Worshipbook and The Covenant Book of Worship.
+—Continue to include and incorporate the worship styles of the diversity of racial and ethnic groups that are represented in the Evangelical Covenant Church in our worship resources, such as The Covenant Hymnal: A Worshipbook and The Covenant Book of Worship.